gopal4052/Azure_project/README.md

 # Azure_project
-An azure end to end data flow project to ingest data into deltalake perform cleaning ,transformation and aggregations ans storing the final tables into ADLS as per medallion architecture (Bronze,Silver,Gold) layers.
+An azure end to end data flow project to ingest raw data into deltalake perform cleaning ,transformation and aggregations and storing the final tables into ADLS as per medallion architecture (Bronze,Silver,Gold) layers.